Purple Heart Day Celebrates Patriotism

 The order was by the President of the United States.
 The order declared that the Purple Heart award established in 1782 by Washington “is hereby revived out of respect to his memory and military achievements.”

-Over the years the criteria for being awarded the Purple Heart has gone through various changes.
-In the beginning it was awarded to Army and Army Air Corps members directly and could not be awarded posthumously to next of kin.
+Over the years, the criteria for being awarded the Purple Heart has undergone various changes.
+Initially, it was awarded directly to Army and Army Air Corps members and could not be awarded posthumously to next of kin.

 With Pearl Harbor Came Posthumous Recognition

-This order additionally allowed the Purple Heart to be made available posthumously for any member of the military that was killed either on or after December 7, 1941.
+This order additionally allowed the Purple Heart to be made available posthumously for any military member that was killed on or after December 7, 1941.

 Military Order of the Purple Heart

-I don’t know about you, but a medal just doesn’t seem to be enough for paying the ultimate sacrifice for our Freedom and Liberty.
+I don’t know about you, but a medal doesn’t seem enough to pay the ultimate sacrifice for our Freedom and Liberty.

 Take a moment and visit our Wall of Heroes and pay your respects to some of the patriotic heroes we’ve been honored to help keep their sacrifice and memory alive…